bicyclering/bicyclering.github.io/source/_posts/English/Let'sGo/IB(Icebreaker)/Salon(沙龙)/enlish-letIsGo-salon-IBS17WhatDoYouHave.md

 >
 > I have two eyes.
 >
-> What does he/she have.
+> What does he/she have?
 >
 > He has black hair.